 Country Garden Dancers

-Country Garden Dancers is an English Country Dance performance troupe established in 2006 at the Renaissance Pleasure Faire in Irwindale, California.
-We are the faire’s primary country dance group, performing scripted plays for stage, as well as improvised dance shows at the Maypole Commons.
+Country Garden Dancers is an English Country Dance performance troupe established in 2006.
+We perform scripted plays for stage, as well as improvised dance.
 The troupe consists of approximately 25 core dancers accompanied by three full-time musicians.
 Visiting dancers and musicians may occasionally join in the dance, music, and merriment.
 We welcome guests to try a few steps with us, too!

 The purpose of the troupe is to present English Country dances that were performed by people from all walks of life in Renaissance England.
 First published in 1651, John Playford’s historic dance manual, The English Dancing Master, documents the dances of that time and is our primary source for our dance steps and music.

-Our home performance site is at the faire where our troupe was established, but we have also danced at the J. Paul Getty Museum, Northern California Renaissance Faire, at various schools doing educational programs, and at promotions.
+Our home performance site is at the original Renaissance Pleasure Faire, where our troupe was established, but we have also danced at the J. Paul Getty Museum, Northern California Renaissance Faire, at various schools doing educational programs, and at promotions.
 We are pleased to be part of the newest faire in Southern California, The Nottingham Festival, and look forward to meeting you.
 Huzzah!

 The Golden Pipers